Lead Water Service Line Inventory & Federal Compliance

 Water service lines are made up of public and private sections.
 The city is responsible for identifying the whole service line (both public and private) up to the point of entry (POE).
 All plumbing from the point of entry throughout the home is not a part of this program.

-Service Line Image
+LCRI Service Line Example Image

 All water service lines are in the process of being examined by the city to determine the material of which they are made.
 Since there was a state-wide lead ban in 1988, service lines installed after Jan.
 1, 1989, can default to non-lead.
 Lines that have not been onsite examined are categorized as Unknown.
 By 2027, all Unknown lines will be evaluated and categorized as: